 However, the Internet is an un-moderated source of information and as such there are a variety of websites that are unsuitable for children.
 Because ‘children’ range from 5 – 18 years old there are obviously websites that are suitable to be viewed by older children and not suitable for younger ones but there needs to be a way of moderating the information and resources that children can access.
 These recommended websites will help you to understand the key issues in e-safety and help you deal with issues as they arise with your child.

 Digital Parenting Magazine

-The Digital Parenting Magazine is an online safety guide for families, helping millions of families get to grips with the digital world and we’re pleased to announce that Issue 6 is out now!
+The Digital Parenting Magazine is an online safety guide for families, helping millions of families get to grips with the digital world.

 click here to read, print or download the current and previous issues of Digital Parenting online